larsvilhuber/ssb-demo/code/README.md

 # Demonstration of Synthetic and Confidential Data Processing

-We demonstrate a simple scenario of using CodeOcean to faciliate synthetic and confidential data processing.
-The purpose of using CodeOcean is to provide users with access to data and coding resources such that their analysis is easily reproducible.
+We demonstrate a simple scenario of using containers (Docker) hosted on CodeOcean to faciliate synthetic and confidential data processing.
+The purpose of using containers is to provide users with access to data and coding resources such that their analysis is easily reproducible.
+CodeOcean is a commercial service facilitating that process by making the resources available through a web browser, though the basic functionality can be achieved on any container system.

 Reproducibility is important for synthetic data products when there is a validation or verification process involved.
 In such a setting, data users will first use the synthetic data to build and test their code for a desired analysis.
 Once the user is satisfied with the code used to perform their analysis, they can request a validation and their code will be run by the Census Bureau on